rsohlot/portfolio_profit_tracker/README.md

 step 2: Download the data from zerodha.
 Go to orders and fetch history.
 Download the data as csv and save in data/reports. else, create a csv ,sample file is in data/sample_data.

+    PLEASE ADD IPO ORDER MANUALLY!!!
+    To check the IPO order details.
+Fo to holdings in zerodha, click ... option button (available with sotck name), Click on "View Breakdown".You will get id, date purched about , quantity details.

 step 3: run:

     python profit_plotter.py